3snowp7im/ultra240-sdk/README.md

 ### ultra-sdk-img

-Converts a PNG image file to an ARGB BMP.
+Converts a PNG image file to an RGBA BMP.
 With an optional tileset file, will produce an image without the margin and spacing of its input.

+### ultra-sdk-sheet

+Generate 16 x 16 tiled sprite sheet with every cell labeled with a tile id.

 ### ultra-sdk-world